yunethiri/CS3244-credit-approval/README.md

 It is important for financial institutions like banks to be able to approve applicants who will use the credit cards responsibly and are capable of repaying any loans.

+More information about the project is found in CS3244_Project.pdf.

 ## Problem Statement
 The goal of this project is to identify the key features that influence credit score records for credit card approval in financial institutions.